Welcome to Shenandoah University’s Shenandoah River Campus at Cool Spring Battlefield.

 Although trees on the opposite shore currently obscure the positions held by Thoburn’s troops, there are sometimes views of the ground on the river’s opposite shore through the trees to your left front.
 Col. Thoburn deployed his men in two main lines.
 After deploying skirmishers on an upland ridge just east of the Cool Spring house, Thoburn established his main line about seventyfive yards from the river’s western bank.
 Thoburn established a reserve line “in an old road on the riverbanks behind a low stone fence,” a position Thoburn believed “afforded excellent protection” for his command.
 Around 5:00 p.m.
 Gen’s.
 Wright and Crook, from their perch atop the Blue Ridge, spied Confederate divisions advancing on Thoburn’s position.
 Crook implored Wright to withdraw Thoburn’s division back to this side of the Shenandoah River, but Wright refused.
 Instead Wright told Crook that he intended to send Gen. James Ricketts’ division across the river to support Thoburn.

 From this stop return to the paved path.
 Walk along the paved path keeping the Shenandoah River on your left.
 As you walk on the path you will pass an interpretive marker on your right.
 Take a moment to read the interpretive marker and then continue on the path until you see a small bench on a rise to your left.
-The bench marks your next stop.
+The bench marks your next stop, Parker’s Hole.
 The distance from your fourth stop to the fifth is .78 miles.

 “The line of battle… was breaking in great disorder and retreating across the river… Col. Young was on the bank of the river trying to rally the men.”

 C.E.
-McKoy, 1st Maine Cavalry, Young’s Dismounted Battalion
+McKoy, 1st Maine Cavalry

 As Confederate forces launched their attack Thoburn and his commanders thought Early’s regiments would launch a frontal assault.
 None anticipated that Thoburn’s right flank would be the focus of the Confederate attack.
 The Union right flank was located opposite of where you are now standing on the river’s western bank.
 When Confederates from Gen. Robert Rodes’ division charged toward Thoburn’s right flank its defenders—a hodge-podge of dismounted cavalry commanded by Col. Samuel K. Young—did not put up much resistance.
 Many troops from Young’s command broke and retreated across the river.
-While many of Young’s men made it safely across to the area where you are now located, some drowned in “Parker’s Hole”—an extremely deep abyss amid the Shenandoah’s otherwise fordable waters in July 1864.
+While many of Young’s men made it safely across to the area where you are now located, some drowned in “Parker’s Hole” (located to your front)—a deep abyss amid the river’s otherwise fordable waters in July 1864.
 Parker’s Hole is located to your front.
 With the retreat of the majority of Young’s command to the Shenandoah River’s eastern shore, the task of defending against Rodes’ assault fell upon the shoulders of Col. John L. Vance’s 4th West Virginia Infantry.

-From Parker’s Hole return to the paved path and continue on the traill keeping the Shenandoah River on your left side.
+From Parker’s Hole return to the paved path and continue on the trail keeping the Shenandoah River on your left side.
 Once the trail turns from asphalt to concrete stop and face toward the Shenandoah River.
 The distance from your fifth stop to the sixth is .17 miles.

 “Colonel Thoburn… was the coolest man on the field.”